YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - Operational Threat Intelligence.      short-term, high level            information on specific incoming attack.
 - Technical Threat Intelligence.          short-term, low level             Specific IOC(Indicator of compromise )

+Key escrow:
-Key escrow:  key is held in escrow by a third party
+- key is held in escrow by a third party
+- hold certificates and keys in case the primary keys or certificates are unavailable

 Key whitening:  It consists of steps that combine the data with portions of the key.